 The UK are leading the way here, being the first government in the world to put this requirement in place.
 At £292 billion, public procurement accounts for around a third of all public annual expenditure.
 This new ruling means that the impetus to tackle climate change falls squarely at the feet of both the public and private sector.
 Private sector firms have a real chance to make a substantial positive long term impact to the social and environmental well being of our community – or be left behind… because firms which fail to implement this will be excluded from bidding for key contracts.

-Minister for Efficiency and Transformation, Lord Agnew, said:
+What does the Minister for Efficiency and Transformation, Lord Agnew, say?

 “The government spends more than £290 billion on procurement every year, so it’s important we use this purchasing power to help transform our economy to net-zero.”

 “Requiring companies to report and commit to reducing their carbon emissions before bidding for public work is a key part of our world leading approach.”

 “These measures will help green our economy, while not overly burdening businesses, particularly SMEs.”